NET MOVEMENT OF PARTICLES from a region of HIGHER CONCENTRATION to a region of LOWER CONCENTRATION

 Function of bile?

-Breaks fats into small flat globules which makes them easier to digest
+EMULSIFY large fat globules into small flat globules, increasing surface area to volume ratio and makes them easier to digest

 What happens if the Gall bladder is removed?